mahendraseervi/Extended_kalman_filter/README.md

 # Extended_kalman_filter
 Implementaion of Extended Kalman filter to estimate the robot's pose using sensor fusion (wheel encode, IMU and camera sensor) in the gazebo world.
-In the end, you will be able to drive the robot around in simulation and observe the Odom and EKF trajectories.
+In the end, you will be able to drive the robot around in simulation and observe the Odom and EKF trajectories

 ## Ros packages used:
 1. turtlebot_gazebo